Astrocytic Ion Dynamics: Implications for Potassium Buffering and Liquid Flow: An electrodiffusive model of spatial K + buffering by astrocytes

 Instead of using Poisson's equation to derive $v$, the KNP-framework derives the voltage gradients ($\partial v/\partial x$ in Fig.~\ref{Fgeo}C) from the constraint that the sum of currents into a compartment should always be zero (i.e., Kirchhoff's current law).
 This zero-sum includes longitudinal diffusive- and field currents, transmembrane ionic currents and transmembrane capacitive currents.
 The three first of these are ionic currents, whereas the latter reflects the accumulation of charge on the astrocyte membrane.
 Hence, in the KNP-framework, the total electrical charge in a compartment is always consistent with the membrane charge associated with the membrane potential $v_M$, whereas the bulk solution is always electroneutral \cite{Halnes2013}.
 This is typically true for the bulk solution in brain tissue at time scales larger than 1 nanosecond~\cite{Grodzinsky2011}.

-The KNP-framework has proven to be useful not only for modelling astrocytic buffering processes \cite{Halnes2013}, but also other processes taking place in brain tissue at long time scales \cite{Halnes2015arxiv}.
-A natural aim for future work will be to generalize the formalism so that it can be applied to three-dimensional transport processes in brain tissue.
+The KNP-framework has proven to be useful not only for modelling astrocytic buffering processes \cite{Halnes2013}, but also other processes taking place in brain tissue at long time scales \cite{Halnes2016, Halnes2017}.
+A three dimensional version of the KNP framework was recently developed \cite{Solbra2018}.